ukushu/ReLife_Site/index.md

 - Support of iOS/MacOS (iOS soon)

 - Great [standard set of quests](./StandardQuests.html)
-  - For male, female of both at the same time!
+  - For male, female, all-genders quests

 - Most of [standard quests](./StandardQuests.html) have an additional description to help you complete the quest with the most benefits!